-The GDCA established a project implementation unit (hereinafter called the "Client") to administer all aspects of the project, including selection of the buildings, procurement of the various contractors (e.g. energy audits, technical designs, renovation works, construction supervision, savings verifications, technical assistance or consultancies, etc.), and monitoring.
+The GDCA has established a project implementation unit (PIU) to administer all aspects of the project, including selection of the buildings, procurement of the various contractors (e.g. energy audits, technical designs, renovation works, construction supervision, savings verifications, technical assistance or consultancies, etc.), and monitoring.